• Skip to primary navigation

 Directions:

-1. Preheat the oven to 300 degrees and then line a baking sheet with parchment paper.
+1. Preheat the oven to 300 degrees, then line a baking sheet with parchment paper.

-2. Combine the sugar, dye choice, and vanilla is desired and mix until the color is coating the sugar completely.
+2. Combine the sugar, dye choice, and vanilla if desired, and mix until the color completely coats the sugar.

 3. 3.
 Transfer the sugar to the parchment paper and arrange it in a flat layer as much as possible.